CANDY-LINE/candy-red/README.md

 ## Uninstall

 ```
-$ $(npm root -g)/candy-red/uninstall.sh
+$ npm uninstall -g --unsafe-perm candy-red
 ```

-If you run `npm uninstall -g candy-red` prior to run the `uninstall.sh`, please run the following commands in order to reset systemd configurations.
+If you run `npm uninstall -g candy-red` (without `--unsafe-perm`) and see `[ERROR] This script must be run as root` message, please run the following commands in order to reset systemd configurations.

 ```
 $ systemctl stop candy-red